coord-e/magicpak/README.md

 CMD ["/bin/your_executable"]
 ```

 That's it!
-The resulting image shall only contains what your executable requires at runtime.
+The resulting image shall only contain what your executable requires at runtime.
 You can find more useful examples of `magicpak` under [example/](/example).

 ## Feature

 `magicpak` is a command-line utility that analyzes and bundles runtime dependencies of the executable.  `magicpak` basically collects all shared object dependencies that are required by a dynamic linker at runtime.
 Additionally, `magicpak`'s contributions are summarized as follows:

 - **Simple**.
 You can build a minimal image just by adding a few lines to your `Dockerfile`.
-- **Full featured**.
+- **Full-featured**.
 You can bundle, test, and compress your executable at once.
 You can focus on your business because `magicpak` handles all `Dockerfile`-specific matters to decrease image size.
 - **Dynamic analysis**. `--dynamic` flag enables a dynamic analysis that can discover dependencies other than dynamically linked libraries.
 - **Flexible**.
 We expose a full control of resulting bundle with a family of options like `--include` and  `--exclude`.
 You can deal with dependencies that cannot be detected automatically.
 - **Stable**.
 We don't parse undocumented and sometimes inaccurate ldd(1) outputs.
 Instead, we use dlopen(3) and dlinfo(3) in glibc to query shared library locations to ld.so(8).

 ## Usage

 You can start with `magicpak path/to/executable path/to/output`.
-This simply analyzes runtime dependencies of your executable statically, and put everything your executable needs in runtime to the specified output directory.
+This simply analyzes runtime dependencies of your executable statically and put everything your executable needs in runtime to the specified output directory.
 Once they've bundled, we can simply copy them to the `scratch` image in the second stage as follows.

 ```dockerfile
 RUN magicpak path/to/executable /bundle